UDOOboard/Bolt-Docs/docs/01_Introduction/00_Introduction.md

 * Avoid handling the warm and moving parts (like the fan) and generally the printed circuit board while it is powered.
 * Only handle by the edges to minimise the risk of electrostatic discharge damage.
 * Take care whilst handling to avoid mechanical or electrical damage to the printed circuit board and connectors.
 Also use a grounded wrist strap or touch a safely grounded object before you handle components.
-* Never provide more than 5V in input to the GPIOs of the Arduino Leonardo(Atmel&reg; ATmega32U4), and never provide more than 3.3V in input to the GPIOs of the Embedded Controller.
+* Never provide more than 5V in input to the GPIOs of the Arduino Leonardo-compatible(Atmel&reg; ATmega32U4), and never provide more than 3.3V in input to the GPIOs of the Embedded Controller.
 * Do not use a *NON*-standard USB 3.0 peripheral.
 If you use a non-standard USB 3.0 peripheral with an external power plug, this could send back the power source to the UDOO BOLT board with the risk of damage.
 * The most important safety rule of all: **Always Be Careful!
 (ABC)**